akostrik/CPP_module_42/README.md

 ## static member of a class
 * belongs to the class, is not associated with a particular object, is the same for all the class instances
-* если создали три объекта класса, то конструктор вызывается один раз
+* if we crate three instances of the class, the constructor is called only one time
-* не инициализируются с помощью конструктора
+* can not be nitialized by a constructor
-* определяем объект: вне класса с помощью оператора разрешения области видимости `::`
+* definition of an object: out of the class, by `::`-operator
-* объявляем объект: `static A a;`
+* declaration of an object: `static A a;`
 * is called using the class name or through an object

 ### static class